net-lisias-ksp/mkext/README.md

 # net.lisias.ksp/mkext

-C7's Mk 1, 2 and 3 Extensions for KSP
+C7's Mk 1, 2 and 3 Extensions for KSP from L Aerospace.

 ## About L Aerospace

 A new kid on the block, plain simple.
-We came from nowhere and we don't know where we're going, but hey, we know how to fly to there!
+We came from nowhere and we don't know where we're going, but hey, we know how to fly to there fast!

 We still have some landing surviving issues, but we're working on that.